-Leanna Bartlett Leaves Little To The Imagination In Coral Chain Bikini While Lounging O The BEd
+Leanna Bartlett Leaves Little To The Imagination In Coral Chain Bikini While Lounging On The Bed

-Leanna Bartlett tantalized her fans in a new Bang Energy promo that she uploaded on Instagram over the weekend.
-The blonde bombshell showed off her enviable body in a strappy swimsuit that left very little to the imagination.
+Leanna Bartlett tantalized her fans in a new Bang Energy promo that she uploaded to Instagram over the weekend.
+The blond bombshell showed off her enviable body in a strappy swimsuit that left very little to the imagination.

 The video showed Leanna swaying to an up-tempo beat as she enjoyed her drink.
-The clip started with the blond sitting on a bed made up with white linen.
+The clip started with the blonde sitting on a bed made up with white linen.
 She leaned back against the gray pillows and swept her hair to fall over her right shoulder.
 She placed her other hand on her shoulder while gazing at the lens.

-Leanna moved her shoulders back-and-forth before picking up a can and showing it to the camera.
+Leanna moved her shoulders back and forth before picking up a can and showing it to the camera.
 She took a sip and licked her lips before shimmying her shoulders again.
-In the last moments of the clip, Leanna smiled provocatively.
+In the last moments of the clip, she smiled provocatively.

 The blonde rocked a coral string bikini with plenty of features.
 The swimwear had gold chain shoulder straps that added some glamor to her look.
-The underband straps also looped around her ribcage several times, emphasizing her toned midsection.
+The underband straps also looped around her rib cage several times, emphasizing her toned midsection.
 The detail highlighted her petite waist and hourglass curves.
 The bikini had a plunging neckline that showcased her ample cleavage.

-The 35-year-old styled her locks in a deep side-part.
-She let her long, platinum tresses tumble down her back and shoulders in a mess of curly waves.

 Leanna kept her jewelry to a minimum.
-She rocked a delicate gold necklace around her slender neck and wore a bangle around each wrist.
+She rocked a delicate gold necklace and wore a bangle around each wrist.
 She also flaunted her engagement ring in the clip.

 Her fans loved the update and showered her with likes, comments, and emoji.
 The image racked up over 13,000 likes and 275 comments shortly after she posted.